 I have pretty normal lashes and eyes, they don’t water and unless a mascara is pretty poor all day wear with no smudging is achievable.
 I’m not 100% sure whether it would be the case with this, but I just have this feeling that this wouldn’t last so well with those who have trouble with smudging or long wear as the formula of it just feels so light.

-I like this mascara and it’s definitely the nicest from Urban Decay that I’ve tried, however it’s not top of my list and knocking off other mascaras off the top of the list at the moment.
+I like the Urban Decay Troublemaker Mascara and it’s definitely the nicest from Urban Decay that I’ve tried, however it’s not top of my list and knocking off other mascaras off the top of the list at the moment.
 Would I buy it again?
 Maybe, the packaging is just so pretty and I could see myself getting sucked in for a full size tube purely for the packaging in future.

 Have you been a troublemaker with Troublemaker yet?